codezero-be/laravel-localizer/README.md

 ];
 ```

-In Laravel 6.x you also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php` to trigger it in the correct order:
+In Laravel 6.x and higher, you also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php`
+to trigger it in the correct order.

+If you don't see the `$middlewarePriority` array in your kernel file,
+then you can copy it over from the parent class `Illuminate\Foundation\Http\Kernel`.

 ```php
 protected $middlewarePriority = [